VictorTram/firebaseAuth/README.md

 # firebaseAuth
 React Native FireBase Auth test </br>

-Firebase Auth Key has since been deleted.
+ - Previous Firebase Auth Key has since been deleted.</br>
+ - New Key used </br>